gkpatil030799/expenseops-agent/README.md

 4. Review transactions under **Review transactions**.
 5. Search and select Splitwise friends by name.
 6. Mark a transaction as personal, create a draft, or split equally.

+Each transaction card shows a recommendation-only classification:
+`likely_personal`, `likely_shared`, or `unsure`.
+The app never auto-posts based on this suggestion.

 ## Useful API endpoints